charles-fang-7/chengfang.github.io/_pages/cv.md

 <span style="float: right; ">October 2018 - January 2019</span>

   1. Prepared morphology-controlled nanocubes via hydrothermal process, oleic acid as the surfactant.
   2. Nanocubes with side length of 300nm were synthesized and perform a uniform dispersity in toluene.
-Due to the capillary effect, these nanocubes can self-assemble on the FTO by the dipping process.
+The size of NCs is much smaller than that in previous work (about 1 μm).Due to the capillary effect, these nanocubes can self-assemble on the FTO by the dipping process.
   3. Analyzed nanocube products via XRD and SEM, which indicated the pure NBT product.
   4. Via piezoelectric /photoelectric catalysis process (to degrade Rhodamine solution), the material offered good catalytic performance and Rhodamine gets a ~95% degradation after a 3-hour-experiment.
 The dielectric constant was about 300.